abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 and for last modification time with -t, while for both with -st

-it always searchs for as many directories depths as it's available by OS,
+it always searchs as many directories depths as limited max by OS,
-to limit the directory depth put -d option, e.g. on search for current and 1 directory below, put -d2 for current and 2 directories below with -d3 and so on..
+to lower the limit put -d option, e.g. on search for current and 1 directory below, put -d2 for current and 2 directories below with -d3 and so on..
 $ l -d2 *.c
 Tes@Linux /
 /a/main.c